Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ## Updating the Azure AD Module

-You can check the version of the module you have installed on your computer by running this command:
+To check the version of the module installed on your computer run this command:

 ```PowerShell
 Get-Module AzureADPreview